 PSG found out last season you can’t simply throw money at a problem and expect it to improve.
 You also can’t buy the Champions League – most of the time.
 Despite smashing the world record transfer fee to get Neymar to Paris, the club underperformed in the Champions League.
 That led to Thomas Tuchel replacing Unai Emery.
-The latter isn’t having too much luck at Arsenal since taking up the reigns from Arsene Wenger.
+The latter isn’t having too much luck at Arsenal since taking up the reins from Arsene Wenger.

 The Parisians won Ligue 1 at a canter last season; they’ll probably go and do the same again this time.
 As usual, the money available to them will blow away the competition at that level.
 What they won’t find easy is picking up points on the continent.
 That’ll show as early as week one in Liverpool where they have it all to do.
 They do jet to the UK after an easy 4-0 league win over Saint-Etienne, goals from Draxler, Cavani, Di Maria and Diaby sealing the spoils.

 It’s possible that both managers could set-up defensively and aim to avoid defeat to a rival for qualification.
 However, we really don’t expect this match to be dull.
 How could it be with an embarrassment of riches on show?
 There are lots of goals and attacking flair in each team; if one takes the lead early, it’ll force the other to attack.

 We hope this match goes as planned and the teams showcase their talents; this is the Champions League after all.
 Liverpool is 6/5 favourite with most firms – a little tighter than expected, given the opposition; PSG is doing the rounds at 21/10 (Unibet).
 It’ll prove shrewd to avoid predicting the match-winner and, instead, play both teams to score in the first half at 5/2.
 Coral is the standout firm for that bet.